Boys bedroom ideas for playful personalities

 Create a cosy sanctuary with Scandi vibes that he’ll love to kick back and unwind in.

 Hygge is a Scandinavian concept encompassing the idea of being cosy, content, and enjoying a nice atmosphere.
-It’s a brilliant design choice for a boy’s bedroom which emphasises comfort and relaxation.
-This is particularly important given how turbulent our youngster’s lives can feel as they figure out their place in the world.
+It’s a brilliant design choice for a boy’s bedroom, which emphasises comfort and relaxation.
+This is particularly important given how turbulent our youngsters’ lives can feel as they figure out their place in the world.

-Start with Scandi minimalism, such as clean wood beds in light colours and a neutral colour palette of creams, beiges, and dark browns.
+Start with Scandi minimalism, such as clean wooden beds in light colours and a neutral colour palette of creams, beiges, and dark browns.
 Then add plenty of snuggly layers, such as thick woollen blankets, fluffy throw pillows, and a shaggy rug to keep bare feet cosy.

 Simple décor like the forest decal and plaid bedding in the image below can add a more playful aspect to the design.
 If they have any key interests, whether that’s theatre, crafts, sports or anything else, embrace this with framed artwork or photography on floating shelves or hanging from the walls.